royerlab/napari-chatgpt/README.md

 ## Disclaimer:

-Do not use this software lightly, it will download libraries by its own volition, write any code that it deems necessary, it might actually do what you ask, even if it is a bad idea.
-Also, beware that it might _misunderstand_ what you ask and then do something bad.
-For example, it is unwise to use Omega to delete 'some' files from your system, it might end up deleting more than that if you are unclear in your request.
+Do not use this software lightly; it will download libraries of its own volition and write any code that it deems necessary; it might actually do what you ask, even if it is a very bad idea.
+Also, beware that it might _misunderstand_ what you ask and then do something bad in ways that elude you.
+For example, it is unwise to use Omega to delete 'some' files from your system; it might end up deleting more than that if you are unclear in your request.
-To be 100% safe, we recommend that you use this software from within a sandboxed virtual machine.
+Omega is generally safe as long as you do not make dangerous requests.
+To be 100% safe, and if your experiments with Omega could be potentially problematic, I recommend using this software from within a sandboxed virtual machine.

-THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED,
-INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR
-PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE
-FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE
-USE OR OTHER DEALINGS IN THE SOFTWARE.
+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Contributing